 Michalina Wislocka was a Polish gynecologist and sexologist.
 In the late 1970s, she managed, after a long struggle, to get a guide to sexual happiness called The Art of Loving published.
 The Art of Loving: Story of Michalina Wislocka (Sztuka kochania.
 Historia Michaliny Wisłockiej) is based on her true story.

 Born in 1921, Michalina Wislocka (Magdalena Boczarska) lived an unconventional life.
 As a young woman she lived with both Stach (Piotr Adamczyk) and Wanda (Justyna Wasilewska).
 Both women had children by Stach.
 Early on they told the children they were both Michalina’s, but as time went by and the threesome split up, the truth came out.

 Later she had an affair with a married man (Eryk Lubos).
 A torrid affair, much more so than her relationship with Stach had been.
 (There is explicit sex and nudity in the film.)

 From early in her career she dealt with birth control, abortion, menstruation, and sexuality.
 She particularly fought to educate both men and women in the art of female orgasm.
-Her talks about sex to both men and women was blunt and to the point.
+Her talks about sex to both men and women were blunt and to the point.
 No hidden meanings or euphemisms.
 She was a straight talker.

 She wrote her book and shopped it around to dozens of publishers.
 She was pushed from the Catholic Church to the Communist Party and back again.
 No publisher – all of them male – would publish her book.
 Most considered it p0rn0graphy.